mandy8055/lld-apps/README.md

 - `pnpm format` - Format code using Prettier
 - `pnpm create-app [name]` - Create a new app from template

+> **Note**: You can also use --filter command to build and lint scripts for specific apps.

 ## Tech Stack

 - **Framework:** React 19